 The Niagara Region, located in the Golden Horseshoe region of Southern Ontario, is home to just under half a million people—a number that’s forecasted to rise.
 Niagara’s population grew by close to 40,000 persons between 2007 and 2019, with the most concentration in St. Catharines (roughly 141,000) and Niagara Falls (roughly 95,000).
-Owing to its prime location, bordering the United States, as well as its repute for being one of Canada’s largest tourist hubs, real estate in the Niagara Region has been a sound place to invest in for some time.
+Owing to its prime location, bordering the United States, as well as its repute for being one of Canada’s largest tourist hubs, real estate investing in the Niagara Region has been promising for some time.

 In recent years, a growing number of first-time buyers and new Canadians looking to own their first homes are settling in the region, as cost of living in the City of Toronto becomes increasingly unaffordable.